codepath/android_guides/Room-Guide.md

 ### Instantiating Room

-Next, we need to instantiate `DBFlow` in a [[custom application class|Understanding-the-Android-Application-Class]].
+Next, we need to instantiate `Room` in a [[custom application class|Understanding-the-Android-Application-Class]].
 If you do not have an `Application` object, create one in `MyApplication.java` as shown below:

 ```java
 public class MyApplication extends Application {